 Full time: 3 years (or 2 years entry with Diploma of Community Services)

 This degree will provide you with a variety of employment opportunities across all fields of practice.
-Occupations such as:
+Occupations include:

 Discipline specific knowledge and capabilities - demonstrate practical, theoretical, sociological knowledge and skills that support community service fields delivery to achieve practical outcomes for employment within diverse disciplines of community services.